Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 Each model was given one try to solve
 [133 practice exercises from the Exercism python repository](/2023/07/02/benchmarks.html#the-benchmark).
-This is the standard aider "code editing" benchmark, except restricted to a single attempt.
+This is the standard aider "code editing" benchmark, but restricted to a single attempt without a second try to "fix" any errors.

-Each model was assessed by the benchmark with two different strategies for returning code:
+Each model was assessed by the benchmark using two different strategies for returning code:

-- **Markdown** -- where the model simply returned the whole source code file in standard markdown triple-backtick fences.
+- **Markdown** -- the model returned the whole source code file in standard markdown triple-backtick fences.
-- **Tool call** -- where the model is told to use a function to return the whole source code file.
+- **Tool call** -- the model used a tool function call to return the whole source code file.
 This requires the LLM to wrap the code in json.

-The markdown strategy is the same as aider's "whole" edit format.
+The markdown strategy is the same as aider's "whole" edit format, where the
-It asks the LLM to return a program like this:
+LLM would return a source file like this:

 ````
 Here is the program you asked for which prints "Hello":